Affiliate Marketing VS. Freelancing

 Pro #1- You Can Freelance & Have A Job

 Did you know that millions of women lost their jobs in 2020?
+In fact, many moms are turning to either remote work, freelancing, or affiliate marketing.

 With that in mind, if you don’t want to freelance alone, you can still have a 9 to 5 job if you choose.
 You can use freelancing as your backup.